intuitive-robots/mdt_policy/README.md

 ## Acknowledgements

-This work is only possible becauase of the code from the following open-source projects and datasets:
+This work is only possible because of the code from the following open-source projects and datasets:

 #### CALVIN
 Original:  [https://github.com/mees/calvin](https://github.com/mees/calvin)